Earning Your Marketing Degree Online

 |Master’s||Master of Science in Marketing; MBA||Digital Marketing, Marketing Analytics, General Marketing||$54,000-62,000|

 An education in marketing can lead the way toward a variety of diverse job opportunities.
-Marketing programs not only provide general experience in business, sales, and communications, but also allow students to tailor the degree to meet their career goals through numerous concentrations and specialization options.
+Marketing programs not only provide general experience in business administration, sales, and communications, but also allow students to tailor the degree program to meet their career goals through numerous concentrations and specialization options.
 While acute concentrations are less critical in associate programs, bachelor’s, master’s, and MBA degrees typically take into account the needs of both recent students and the current market to offer innovative focus areas within the marketing field.
 Some common concentrations include:

 - Digital Marketing: This concentration trains students to use non-traditional platforms, including social media, search engines, and other Internet media to build and implement marketing campaigns for small, large, and global clients and corporations.Coursework in this concentration may also explore Web analytics, Web site and Web page design, and an internship or practicum course.